Withdrawing Money from your Debit Card

 Using the Balance Enquiry feature at an ATM shows you how much money you have in your account.
 This feature will display your current account balance on the ATM screen.

-Many ATMs offer the functionality to change your bank card PIN.
-If you have been given a PIN by your bank that you would prefer to change for a more memorable one to you, you can do so at an ATM.
+Many ATMs offer the functionality to change your card PIN.
+If you have been given a PIN by your provider that you would prefer to change for a more memorable one to you, you can do so at an ATM.

 Print a Receipt?